catsdata/School_District_Analysis/README.md

     ![This is an image](https://github.com/catsdata/School_District_Analysis/blob/main/Resources/scoresbyspend_chal1.PNG)

-    HOWEVER, if you expand the percentages, we again see the neglible tenths and hundredths decimal adjustments in the $630-$644 range where Thomas High School falls under.
+    HOWEVER, if you expand the percentages, we again see the neglible decimal adjustments in the $630-$644 range where Thomas High School falls under.
+Average Math scores decreased by .01 and Average Reading increased by .01.
+However all of the Percent Passing's decreased within hundreths of percentages: Math dropped by 0.02%, Reading dropped by 0.08% and Overall dropped by 0.07%

      *before*